Total Stock Return Calculator

 Investing in your 20s:

-20s are an amazing time.
+The 20s are an amazing time.
 You are young, energetic, have decades of income potential in front of you and quick to learn and overcome any challenges that come your way.
-Your first focus in your 20s is to spend your paycheck in as fruitful ways as possible.
+Your first focus in your 20s is to spend your paycheck in as fruitful a way as possible.
 Forget about investing for the moment.
 Spend your money on experiences and lessons.
-Go try that restaurant you wanted, take a trip to that exotic country you heard about, try out some acting classes at your local theatre.
+Go try that restaurant you wanted, take a trip to that exotic country you heard about, and try out some acting classes at your local theatre.
 Be free and let your imagination guide you.
-The only thing to take care is to not go into debt doing this.
+The only thing to take care of is to not go into debt doing this.

-As long as you are debt free, use your 20s to gain as much experience and lessons as possible.
-You can focus on investing when you have higher responsibilities in your job and life, settle down, marry and start a family and in general have a higher income than before.
+As long as you are debt-free, use your 20s to gain as much experience and lessons as possible.
+You can focus on investing when you have higher responsibilities in your job and life, settle down, marry and start a family, and in general, have a higher income than before.

-However this does not mean that if you have some money left over at the end of the month, you use it all on intoxicating substances or frivolous expenses.
+However, this does not mean that if you have some money left over at the end of the month, you use it all on intoxicating substances or frivolous expenses.
 That money can and must be invested in the asset classes that we shall talk about and once you have settled down, begin allocating incrementally more money to these investments than you would in your 20s.

 Compounding: